adandecha/HotKeys/ReadMe.md

 F12              : Clean restart the HotKeys app forgetting all config except clipboard history

 Alt-U            : Check for Updates, and request User to install, if available.
+Shift-U          : Force update to the latest version.

 ```